zweckj/pylamarzocco/README.md

 ## LaMarzoccoCloudClient

-The LaMarzoccoCloudCllient is abstract and needs to be implemented with `async_async_get_access_token`, which returns a token to be used for the cloud API.

-### LaMarzoccoAuthlibCloudClient

-A sample implementation is provided in [authlib_cloud_client.py](./authlib_cloud_client.py).
-This is a simple implementation that uses the `authlib` library to authenticate.
-You need `username` and `password` which are the credentials you're using to sign into the La Marzocco Home app.
+You need `username` and `password`, which are the credentials you're using to sign into the La Marzocco Home app.

 It is initialized like this